djalbat/occam-parsers/README.md

 ### Extended BNF example

-Both the lexical patterns and extended BNF textareas are read-only.
-The content textarea initially shows the extended BNF parser's own extended BNF and so the example demonstrates, initially at least, that the extended BNF parser can parse its own extended BNF.
+Both the lexical patterns and BNF textareas are read-only.
+The content textarea initially shows the BNF parser's own BNF and so the example demonstrates, initially at least, that the BNF parser can parse its own BNF.

 ### Basic example

-Both the lexical patterns and extended BNF as well as the content can be changed.
-Given the following extended BNF, for example...
+Both the lexical patterns and BNF as well as the content can be changed.
+Given the following BNF, for example...

       expression    ::= "(" expression ")" expression~